 Diabetes Treatment: Insulin Shots

 Everyone with type 1 diabetes must take insulin to help the body process blood sugar.
 Most patients take insulin as an injection and need multiple shots per day.
-Your healthcare provider will explain how to adjust your insulin shots based on the results of your blood sugar testing.
+Your healthcare provider will explain how to adjust the insulin shots based on the results of your blood sugar testing.
 The goal is to keep glucose levels in the normal range as often as possible.

 Insulin Reaction Warning Signs

-Taking too much insulin can lower your blood sugar to dangerous levels.
+Taking too much insulin can lower blood sugar to dangerous levels.
 This is called an insulin reaction.
 These reactions can be mild, moderate, or severe, requiring the help of others.
 Warning signs include: